playlyfe/playlyfe-php-sdk/README.md

 Playlyfe PHP SDK
 ================

 This is a basic OAuth 2.0 PHP client SDK for the Playlyfe API.
-It currently only support the `client_credentials` flow.
+It currently only supports the `client_credentials` flow.

-Given below is a simple example of using this client to check if a player exists and if not create it.
+Given below is a simple example of using this client to check if a player exists and create it if it doesn't.

 For more documentation on the Playlyfe API visit [https://dev.playlyfe.com](https://dev.playlyfe.com)